oofSauceHere/Random/README.md

 # Random
-projects not important enough to have their own repo
+projects not important enough to have their own repo.

 includes:
 1. discord bot (project to learn how to use discord.py)